 Another systematic review and meta-analysis published in 2024 included 106 studies with 8,126 subjects treated with TRT and 7,310 patients allocated to placebo.
 The analysis found no significant difference in major adverse cardiovascular events between TRT and placebo groups.
 While one trial reported an increased incidence of atrial fibrillation (AF) with TRT, this was not confirmed across other studies.

-3. JACC Meta-Analysis
+What the JACC Meta-Analysis Reveals

 A meta-analysis published in the Journal of the American College of Cardiology (JACC) analyzed data from 9,112 patients and found that TRT was not associated with increased cardiovascular risks in men with hypogonadism or a high risk of cardiovascular disease.